douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * elstari - to stand out
 * elteni - to endure, to withstand
 * eltrovi - to discover
+* eluzi - to wear out, to use up
 * elveni - to come out
 * elverŝiĝi - to spill out
 * elĵeti - to cast out